 Take Zonisamide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Zonisamide must be taken regularly for it to be effective.
-Continue taking Zonisamide even when you feel better.
-Zonisamide is not a cure and you may need to take it long-term to keep your seizures under control.
-Do not stop taking Zonisamide unless instructed otherwise as stopping it suddenly may worsen your condition.
+Continue taking this medicine even when you feel better.
+Do not stop taking it suddenly as this may worsen your condition.